Careers

 The Friends of Laurel Hill is a 501(c)(3) non-profit organization dedicated to preserving, protecting and promoting the visual and historic character of both cemeteries through progressive interpretation, education and fundraising.

-Laurel Hill, two of America’s most historic cemeteries and funeral home, has an exciting opportunity for an experienced Administrative and Visitor Services Coordinator.
-Reporting to the Director of Development, the Administrative and Visitor Services Coordinator is a key member of the Development team, playing a vital role in supporting fundraising efforts and enhancing the visitor experience.
+Laurel Hill, two of America’s most historic cemeteries and funeral home, has an exciting opportunity for an experienced Weekend Visitor Services Coordinator.
+Reporting to the Director of Development, the Weekend Visitor Services Coordinator, responsible for working office hours on Saturdays and Sundays throughout the year and frequently as the sole staff member on site, maintains a working knowledge of the cemetery, its history, monuments and interments.

 Essential Functions: